 - Around 60% of businesses have already embraced AI for marketing purposes.
 (SeoProfy)

-- Marketer focus in 2026 centers on lead quality and MQLs at 39%, then lead-to-customer conversion at 34%. digital marketing ROI (31%), customer acquisition cost (30%), and lead generation volume (29%) complete the top metrics list (HubSpot).
+- Marketer focus in 2026 centers on lead quality and MQLs at 39%, followed by lead-to-customer conversion at 34%, digital marketing ROI at 31%, customer acquisition cost at 30%, and lead generation volume at 29%.
+(HubSpot).

 - Email ranked among the top ROI digital channels in 2025.
 30% of companies reported returns of $36–$50 per $1 spent, while 35% reported $10–$36 per $1.
 (Litmus)